afpineda/NuS-NimBLE-Serial/README.md

 - Unquoted arguments can not contain a separator, but can contain double quotes.
 For example: `this"is"valid`.
 - Quoted arguments can contain a separator, but double quotes have to be escaped with another double quote.
   For example: `"this ""is"" valid"` is parsed to `this "is" valid` as a single argument.
 - ASCII, ANSI and UTF-8 character encodings are supported.
-Take into account that client software must use the same character encoding as your application.
+Client software must use the same character encoding as your application.

 As a bonus, you may use class `NuCLIParser` to implement a shell that takes data from other sources.